Brian-Masheti/Adaptation-Atlas-Data-Storytelling-Challenge-Track-1-Water-Security-Agriculture-and-Health/README.md

 ---

-**Note**: This project was developed for the Adaptation Atlas Data Storytelling Challenge (Track 1) focusing on water security, agriculture, and health impacts across Africa.
+**Note**: This project focuses on water security, agriculture, and health impacts across Africa to support sustainable development and climate adaptation efforts.